16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 2. Electronic Tablet

-Smartphones are great, but the extra screen space of a tablet can drastically increase train commuter productivity or enjoyment.
-Compared to laptops, tablets add much less weight to your commuter bag and are comfortable to use on your lap.
+Cellphones are great, but the extra screen space of a tablet can drastically increase productivity or enjoyment.
+Compared to laptops, tablets add much less weight to your bag and are comfortable to use on your lap.

 If you’ve opted for an iPad, a magic keyboard cover and electronic pencil can transform the train into a mobile office and hell, might even reduce tomorrow’s workload.